It's data management 101: with so much data available at your fingertips, how can you be sure the information you’re collecting is actually useful?

 Find out more about structured data in our free data-driven marketing guide.

-Identifying the fundamentals to mapping out your business, figuring out the data categories needed to target, personalise, and inform, and ensuring the proper support and resources are in place to collect data are all a part of the process.
+Identifying the fundamentals to mapping out your business, figuring out the data categories needed to target, and ensuring the proper support and resources are in place to collect data are all a part of the process.

 Identifying meaningful data categories can be complex.
 To see how you can pull value from your data sets and turn the information into actionable insights, download our free ebook, From Data to Insight to Action: A Practical Guide on How to Use Data to Drive Marketing Decisions and Engage Prospects’.